As unjust as it might seem, most employees in the United States can be fired for looking for another job.

-- Don’t post your resume online where your employer might be able to discover your status as a job seeker.
+Don’t post your resume online where your employer might be able to discover your status as a job seeker.
 Update your LinkedIn and other social media profiles, but don’t make your job search obvious in headlines or status updates.

-- Use your personal phone number and email address.
+Use your personal phone number and email address.
 Don’t use your office phone or corporate email for job-search related communications.

-- Don’t use your company computer or cellphone to job search.
+Don’t use your company computer or cellphone to job search.
 Clearing your browser history might not be enough to keep your activities under wraps.
-In one survey, 45 percent of companies reported tracking keystrokes and content viewed by employees.
-Your boss may be able to see which sites you’re looking at, what you type, and a lot more.
+A Gartner survey showed that 22% of companies use employee-movement data, while 17% monitor work computer use, and 16% check email or calendar data.

-- Be candid with the hiring manager if you’re notified that you're a final candidate for selection.
+Be candid with the hiring manager if you’re notified that you're a final candidate for selection.
 Explain that your current employer doesn't know that you're looking for another job.
 If at all possible, ask prospective employers to hold off calling your current employer until they're certain an employment offer is imminent.

-- Don’t job search on the company time.
+Don’t job search on the company time.
 Do your online job searching after hours, and return phone calls from prospective employers either during non-work hours or on your break—and on your personal phone.

 Be careful about which colleagues you ask for a reference.
 If your teammate is known for being indiscrete about office gossip, think twice about asking them to provide you with an employment reference.
 Focus on former co-workers, bosses, and contacts from outside the company whenever possible.